Convergence Rates of First and Higher Order Dynamics for Solving Linear Ill-posed Problems: Conclusions

 \section{Conclusions}

 The paper shows that the dynamical flows provide optimal regularisation methods (in the sense explained in \autoref{se:review}).
 We proved optimal convergence rates of the solutions of the flows to the minimum norm solution for $t\to \infty$ and we also provide convergence rates of the residuals of the regularised solutions.
-However, the convergence rates of the residuals (in contrast to the rates of the solutions) have not been verified to be optimal, although they are considerably faster than documented results in the literature for generalised convex energies.

 We observed that the vanishing viscosity method, heavy ball dynamics, and Showalter's method provide optimal reconstructions for different times.
 In fact, eventually, for a fair numerical comparison of the results of all three methods one should compare the results of Showalter's method and the heavy ball dynamics, respectively, at time $t_0^2$ with the vanishing viscosity flow at time $t_0$.